enodoscore/sdet-challenge/README.md

   - Write your solution in any programming lanugages to target UI elements and run the tests
   - Provide a brief explaination of how you approached your solution
   - Provide a breif explaination of possible next steps to incorporate your solution into CI/CD
+  - Provide an explaination of how to run your tests

 ## Goal of Challenge